Whether you like it rare, medium rare, or well done, we show you how to cook skirt steak perfectly every time.

 Cook It Hot And Fast

 Because skirt steak is thin and relatively lean, it can become dry and chewy if overcooked.
 So your target is rare to medium-rare.
 If you prefer it a bit more well done, it will still be good, you’ll just want to slice it thinner.
-Part of what makes beef seem tough in your mouth is if there’s a lot of chewing needed.
+You can also read through my advice for cooking well-done steak that’s still juicy, Part of what makes beef seem tough in your mouth is if there’s a lot of chewing needed.
 If you slice it thinner, then that toughness is limited.

 Cooking the steak hot and fast will give it the most flavor.
 You want to really sear it to get that flavor.
 Cooking it quickly also limits the risk of overcooking the inside.
 I start cooking skirt steak over high heat, and only reduce it to medium-high or medium if I feel that the outside is getting too dark before the inside is done to my liking.